Rydra/melange/docs/testing.md

-3. Call your code that invokes the publishing methods, and have `probes` in place that poll the environment to check whether the consumers have done their work or not before doing any kind of assertion that requires the work of some consumer to be done.
+3. Call your code that invokes the publishing methods, and have `probes` in place that poll the environment to check whether the consumers have done their work or not before doing any kind of assertion that requires of the consumers' results.

-4. Bonus: After the test is finished, take down the queue/topic to keep the environment clean.
+4. Bonus: After the test is finished, delete the queue/topic to keep the environment clean.

 Full Example: